danriti/moleskine/chatops-slow-your-role/README.md

 [plugin][5] [ecosystem][4].

 One of the controversial tenets of ChatOps is the idea that *everyone* within the chat room has the ability to run commands.
+This idea is built upon the notion that team members are both accountable for their actions, but also that all commands that are visible to all members of the team.
+So this helps keep people honest.

-While one could argue about the pros and cons to this rather open philosophy, it goes completely against the traditional approach that only an [elite few][6] have access to the critical components of a system.
-Thus, this fact has the unfortunate consequence of making ChatOps hard (or even impossible) to adopt within many organizations.
+While this rather open access philosophy leaves plenty of room for debate, it's clear that it goes completely against the traditional view that only an [elite few][6] have access to the critical components of a system.
+Thus, this has the unfortunately consequence of making ChatOps hard (or even impossible) for many to adopt within their organizations.

 [1]: https://github.com/github/hubot-scripts/blob/master/src/scripts/jenkins.coffee
 [2]: https://github.com/appneta/hubot-fabric